-h) After which time, for beacons only capable of processing Type-1 RLMs, the test may be stopped and the beacon turned off for a minimum period of 15 minutes before commencing the next test.

-i) Note, that for beacons only capable of processing Type-1 RLMs tests j) to m) inclusive below do not apply, j) monitor the GNSS Receiver and ensure that it turns on at 17 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again at 11:17 +/- 5 seconds).
-Note 17 minutes equates to the Moffset value for, the encoded 15 Hex ID subset of the 23 Hex ID;

-k) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times;

-l) monitor the GNSS Receiver for a further hour and ensure that it turns on at 17 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again this time at 12:17 +/- 5 seconds); and m) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes, after which time the test may be stopped and the beacon turned off.
+- h) After which time, for beacons only capable of processing Type-1 RLMs, the test may be stopped and the beacon turned off for a minimum period of 15 minutes before commencing the next test. - i) Note, that for beacons only capable of processing Type-1 RLMs tests j) to m) inclusive below do not apply, - j) monitor the GNSS Receiver and ensure that it turns on at 54 minutes +/- 5 seconds in the same natural hour (e.g., if the beacon was first activated at 10:11 check to ensure that the GNSS Receiver turns on again at 10:54 +/- 5 seconds).
+Note 54 minutes equates to the M{offset} value for, the encoded 15 Hex ID subset of the 23 Hex ID; - k) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times; - l) monitor the GNSS Receiver for a further hour and ensure that it turns on at 54 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that the GNSS receiver turns on again this time at 11:54 +/- 5 seconds); and - m) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes, after which time the test may be stopped and the beacon turned off.
 Leave the beacon turned off for a minimum period of 15 minutes before commencing the next test.